 Plans to suit all abilities

-We're working with our training partner, Kiqplan™, to create simple six-week training plans for women of all ages and fitness levels to help you show cancer that hell hath no fury like a woman in pink at your 5k Race for Life event this summer.
+We've worked with our training partner, Kiqplan™, to create simple six-week training plans for women of all ages and fitness levels to help you at your 5k Race for Life event this summer.

 Top tips for everyone